MohitPaudel05/Hackathon_Practice/README.md

 ## 🏁 Demo Pitch Summary

-> “TradeCode is an AI-driven coding platform that not only tests your skill but also validates your authenticity.
+> “OG CODE is an AI-driven coding platform that not only tests your skill but also validates your authenticity.
 > It detects AI-written code, promotes fair learning, and can even serve as a code authenticity API for tech companies.”

 ---